SpringXy/N1ckArg.github.io/README.md

       "dangerous": "MY FAVORITE EPIC SONG!!!",
-      "painter": "Just like you...I wanna be free as well...", "brainless": "Those two are my safe place...and every time I'm with them is this song playing in loop in my head...https://youtu.be/-5eAA3KnCiM?si=V0eKfMq8KOdsWcwB", };
+      "painter": "Just like you...I wanna be free as well...", "brainless": "Those two are my safe place...and every time I'm with them is this song playing in loop in my head...https://youtu.be/-5eAA3KnCiM?si=V0eKfMq8KOdsWcwB", "sin": "A la larga, mi existencia únicamente será un pecado el cual se ha de tener que afrontar tarde o temprano...", "loneliness": "what I don't wanna feel anymore...", "respect": "Am I a joke to you...right?...", "no": "Cut it with the lies.",
+      "yes": "words tend to cut deeper than a sword...", "sword": "What I'll use to be free one day...", "valentina": "Can you...stop calling me by that name tainted with fear, tears and blood...", "fear": "I just want someone to stay...", "tears": "Will...be that day like the last time?...", "blood": "please...stop the pain...I don't wanna feel anything anymore...", "feel": "NOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORENOMORE...",
+      "mars": "a nickname that made my heart go faster and also gave me a lighter way to see myself...", "neptune": "I don't want to be...drowned by your existence anymore...", "earth": "the place from where...I should have been gone...", };

     function checkCode() {